propelling-coding/Void-gaming-tutorial/README.md

 ```
 If it is over 70000, this has already been completed.

->![WARNING]
+If not, you will need to raise these yourself.

+**CAUTION:
->You will be editing files related to authentication.
-Double check everything you do (and even my instructions, because I could have written a typo). >Proceed with ABSOLUTE caution.
+You will be editing files related to authentication.
+Double check everything you do (and even my instructions, because I could have written a typo).
+Proceed with ABSOLUTE caution.**

-If not, begin by raising the virtual memory count by editing the file /etc/sysctl.conf and add:
+Begin by raising the virtual memory count by editing the file /etc/sysctl.conf and add:

 ```shell
 vm.max_map_count=262144